Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Computational Experiments and Results

 \subsubsection{\emph{Support Service Expansion}}

-Recall that RHY organizations provide support services to youth (i) with existing in-house resources, (ii) with extra in-house resources added to expand the capacity within the facility and (iii) through referrals ({\boldmath{$S^o$}}).
-Figure \ref{fig:Services_organizations} illustrates the number of youth who received these services by source (note that the intensities of services are combined).
-In our simulated data, medical assistance is required by almost every youth, which is currently provided primarily through referrals.
-Additionally, a large portion of legal and financial assistance must be provided through referrals, while educational assistance requires additional in-house resources as it is less costly to provide.
+Recall that RHY organizations provide support services to youth (i) with existing in-house resources, (ii) with extra in-house resources added to expand the capacity within the facility, and (iii) through referrals ({\boldmath{$S^o$}}).
+Figure \ref{fig:Services_organizations} illustrates the average number of youth across 10 runs who received these services by source (note that the intensities of services are combined).
+In our simulated data, medical assistance is required by the majority of youth, which is currently provided primarily through referrals.
+Additionally, a large portion of crisis emergency, long-term housing, legal, and financial assistance must be provided through referrals, while educational assistance requires additional in-house resources as it is less costly to provide.
 When considering the addition of resources, referrals are preferred over in-house services as the latter is more costly.
-However, as Figure \ref{fig:Services_organizations} illustrates, there is a constant need for referrals for specific services: medical, legal, and financial assistance.
-This underscores that adding extra in-house resources would increase convenience and access for youth, even if more costly. \\ Figure \ref{fig:Services_Heatmap} breaks down the number of additional appointments required by each RHY organization to provide the support services (note that the extra in-house resources and referrals are combined).
-These results demonstrate that the additional resources needed for medical, legal, financial and educational assistance are significant in reducing youth vulnerability to trafficking.
-It can be seen in Figure \ref{fig:Services_Heatmap} that the number of youth requesting mental health support, substance abuse, childcare and practical assistance is lower than other support services.
-This reflects youth needs and mirrors insights gleaned from meetings with key stakeholders.
-RHY hesitate requesting mental health and substance abuse support as judgment, doubt, pride, fear, and misinformation may come into play.
+However, as Figure \ref{fig:Services_organizations} illustrates, there is a constant need for referrals for specific services: medical, crisis emergency, long-term housing, legal, and financial assistance.
+This underscores that adding extra in-house resources would increase convenience and access for youth, even if more costly.

+Figure \ref{fig:Services_Heatmap} depicts the number of extra appointments required by RHY organizations to provide support services.
+These results show that the additional resources needed for medical, legal, financial and educational assistance are significant in reducing vulnerability to trafficking.
+Figure \ref{fig:Services_Heatmap} shows that the number of youth requesting mental health support, substance abuse, childcare and practical assistance is lower than other services.
+This reflects perceived youth needs and mirrors insights gleaned from key stakeholders.
+RHY may hesitate requesting mental health and substance abuse support due to judgment, doubt, fear, and misinformation \citep{Donley-2021}.